ProgNovel/prognovel-contents/novels/yashura-legacy/contents/volume-1/chapter-4.md

 “Lead the way then.”

 Badril Village locals witnessed the valiant Young Lady of Malikh Family taking charge of the Ngajen Ceremony as the Chief Chef, but with the appearance of her bowing to two unfamiliar guests as well, whispers were floating amongst the Ngajen Ceremony guests.
 Before long, everyone knew that two guests Bhela Malikh greeted were the ones she personally invited, but was neglected before the family’s gate because of the excitement made by the noble’s arrival.
-Bhela came to them to apologize in person.
+Bhela approached them to apologize in person.

 Young Master Frane Blackwood, who felt ignored, pulled a self-decrepitating sneer.
 He complained to Elder Jhamil instead, “Oh, Malikh Family elder, can you tell me the identity of those two guests who made even Young Lady Bhela to bow her head?”

-“Ehem, ehem,” Elder Jhamil didn’t know what to answer, so he concocted a reply out of thin air, “I think they were relatives from her maternal family.”
+“Ehem, ehem,” Elder Jhamil didn’t know what to answer, so he concocted a reply out of thin air, “I think they’re relatives from her maternal family.”

 “Is that so?
 From the way they are dressed, they don’t look from that respectable background enough to get the young lady’s full attention.
 Don’t you think so?”

 “Young noble is right.
-Young Lady Bhela’s father once was a gangster thus he didn’t manage to teach common sense to the young lady.
+Young Lady Bhela’s father was a gangster when he was young so it’s understandable for him to fail teaching the young lady common sense.
 I’ll talk to her later to explain what’s really important.”

 After a bit of excuse and fawning, Young Master Blackwood felt this Elder Jhamil was acceptable.
 He told the Blackwood Family’s servants to bring the gifts he had prepared, which were naturally accepted by Elder Jhamil on the young lady’s behalf.
-In the meantime, people were disappointed that the drama they were expecting didn’t happen.
+In the meantime, people were disappointed that they weren’t able to watch the fun they expected to see.
 But what could they do besides shaking their heads and disperse?

 ---

-Year after year, the ngajen ceremony evolved from stiff sessions of praying ceremony for village safety to the new stylish festivities of foods and happy times for the youngsters, where fads and trends emerge.
-However big their way of life was changing the conservative major families, Yashura and Elzhier, still pretty much followed the old ways, especially when it came to the prayers.
-Only Malikh Family amongst the three that eager to embrace the new world that was coming.
-And by Elder Jhamil’s direction, instead of local shamans, Malikh Family asked help from foreign priests from western orthodox temples from nearby villages to lead the prayer.
+The Ngajen Ceremony started about five decades ago, evolved from solemn sessions of praying ceremony for village safety to the new stylish festivities of foods, where fads and trends emerge.
+However grand their way of life was changing, the conservative major families--Yashura and Elzhier--when it came to the tradition, still pretty much followed the old ways, especially the prayers, as the slightest bit of deriving the tradition would receive nags and complaints from the previous generation elders.
+Only Malikh Family amongst the three that was eager to move away from the tradition with stride intended to be impressive; doing that, instead of local shamans, Malikh Family asked help from foreign priests from western orthodox temples from nearby villages to lead the prayer.
+Under Elder Jhamil’s impression he’d make sure his Ngajen Ceremony wouldn’t be embarrassing in front of the noble guest.

-It was all good if one made a progressive decision with the greater good in mind.
-But here was the problem; orthodox temple priests usually led prayers for abundant harvest, while Ngajen Ceremony was all about calming Selaqs from descending the mountain.
-These priests probably hadn’t any clue how Selaqs looked like.
+After the praying was done, Mila complained non-stop since they finished praying with other guests.

-“It was inappropriate for a noble to pray to old Mossack deities they don’t believe in, that was Malikhs’ excuses,'' Mila complained non-stop since they finished praying with other guests.
-In her hands--like a young mother hugging her baby--were plates of food she had just plundered from Malikh Family’s banquet tables prepared to entertain guests.
+“It was inappropriate for a noble to pray to old Mossack deities they don’t believe in, that was the Malikhs’ excuse.''

 “What deity?
 Wasn’t the mantra replaced from ancient Mossack prayers to magic spell mantra to calm down Selaq since… I don’t know, fifty years ago?”
 Romana said.
-The food in her hands was no less than Mila’s.
-These two girls seemed to think Malikh Family would regret offending them if they plunder the latter’s prepared feast like no tomorrow.

 “That's what I was saying!
 We no longer those ancient Mossacks who would sacrifice relatives so Selaqs won’t come down the mountain!
-Nowadays we’ve been using legit spells to keep all those Selaqs away, and these stupid Malikhs want to change the tradition just to appease some visiting noble?
-They’d rather avoid their noble guest to be uncomfortable than preventing Selaqs from coming down to chew their stupid brains, hah!”
+Nowadays we’ve been using legit spells to keep all those Selaqs at bay, and these stupid Malikhs want to change the tradition just to make some visiting noble feels comfortable?
+Bah!”

+Romana nodded along.
+“Malikh Family is so stupid.”

+“That what I was saying!”

+While voicing out her complaints, Mila liked to act impressive and cocky, with her head held up high, chest upward, but in her hands--like a young mother hugging her baby--were plates of food she had just plundered from Malikh Family’s banquet tables prepared to entertain guests.

+Romana also had food in her hands, no less than Mila’s.
+These two girls seemed to think Malikh Family would regret offending them if they plunder the latter’s prepared feast like no tomorrow.

-Compared to noisy girls beside him, Shira was able to keep his head to his feet.
-Romana signaled Mila with her eyes when she realized the boy wasn’t so into retaliating against the Malikhs; instead of invading the feast Shira, grabbed Malikh Family’s snacks moderately whenever he could--just like any other normal guests that came here.
+Compared to noisy girls beside him, Shira was able to keep his head to his feet, acting moderately as a normal guest supposed to be.

 Mila grumbled with a bad mood, faced Shira and said, “Don’t you have something you need to do?”

-“Like what?”
-Shira hoped this cheeky cousin of his wouldn’t say something about kicking people’s asses again.

-“We can’t wait for something to happen,” she said.
+Shira had his arms crossed while he savored a wet cake he managed to snatch from a busy Malikh Family’s servant.
+He looked at her, eyes lazily half-closed, asked, “And like what?”

+“We can’t wait for something to happen!” she said.
+Originally they planned just to show off their face, but they didn’t expect for Malikh Family to be shameless enough to even thrown away traditions.
+For opponents that didn’t care about face, Mila thought they ought to be more proactive.
 “Go ask that bitc--I mean, that fiancée of yours--go ask for a dance.
 The young’uns are starting to get heated.
 Look there, one of them couples are dancing.
 You go join them since that short-haired cunt is your fiancée after all.”

 Mila glanced around for a while before she realized she just had her tongue slipped.
 She quickly corrected her previous words, “Did I say cunt?
 I mean short-haired bitch--no, short-haired _young lady_.”

+Romana laughed.
 “Why don’t you just be honest with yourself here.
-People have been calling Malikhs much worse here because the foreign priests matter!”
-Romana laughed.
+I heard names calling for the Malikhs much worse than yours because the foreign priests matter!”

 At that moment a very young maidservant of Malikh Family just passed by and overheard their conversation.
-The little maidservant snorted in anger, which made Mila snorted back as a retort.
+The little maidservant snorted in anger, which made Mila snort back as a retort.

 “Go, go!
 Go dance with her!”
 Mila whispered when she was sure only Shira and Romana were around.

 Shira clicked his tongue.
 “I don’t even have a single proper conversation with her these past ten years.
 Why should I go ask her dance out of the blue?
 Just showing our face around here is enough.”

 “Fool!
-If she accepted to dance with you then all is good, that would only confirm Malikh Family’s cocky attitude is only because their dipshit brains are getting fried by their own inflated proud ego, nothing serious!
-But if she ignores you in front of others… heh--she dares!”
+If she accepted to dance with you then all is good, that would only confirm Malikh Family’s cocky attitude is only because their dipshit brains are getting fried by their own inflated proud ego--nothing serious!
+But if she ignores you in front of others… heh heh… she dares!”

 “That’s easy for you to say.
 If someone you don’t like suddenly asks your hands for a dance, what would you feel later on when you found out refusing means two families become enemies?”

 “Uh-uh, I don’t feel nothing.
 If he’s my fiancé then it’s my job to go my way out to make it clear in public!
 Going dancing, going kissing, like a proper damned couple!
+We must, because people have eyes--and they also have noisy mouths!
 That’s what the goddamn engagement is all about!
 Right?”

 Mila ate a cookie and she blinked.
 Unsure of the previous words she said, she glanced at Romana and murmured, “...right?”

 Romana shrugged.
+Folks back in her family never did set up engagements before--it wasn’t common for the southerners.
+Actually, neither of the three of them knew what was proper for engaged couples.

-But Shira wouldn’t back down easily.
-He continued arguing, “What if your fiancé is Bony Elzhier, then?
-Are you going to kiss him to prove he’s your fiancé?”
+Shira didn’t like the idea Mila spouting.
+He argued, “What if your fiancé is Bony Elzhier, then?
+Mila, are you going to kiss him to prove he’s your fiancé?”

 Mila hid her gasp.